-This sales forecast template (Excel 120KB) is an easy-to-use Microsoft Excel spreadsheet that allows you to input your expected sales figures per quarter, along with your overheads.
+This sales forecast template (XLS, 125KB), opens in new window is an easy-to-use Microsoft Excel spreadsheet that allows you to input your expected sales figures per quarter, along with your overheads.
 As you plug in your numbers, it automatically calculates quarterly and annual figures for:

 - total sales